RedisLabs/redislabs-docs/content/rs/installing-upgrading/_index.md

 ## Planning your RS deployment

-To install Redis Enterprise Software (RS), you must first:
+To install Redis Enterprise Software (RS) on each node in the cluster, you must first:

 - Set up your hardware according to the [hardware requirements]({{< relref "/rs/administering/designing-production/hardware-requirements.md" >}}).